October 16, 2020

 Charlotte Greenie, Linneaus’ two-toed sloth, behind the scenes in the flamingo indoor habitat

 Fun fact: sloths, like Millennials, are largely introverted and solitary—but pairs will mate if given the chance.
 As we’re not in a position to welcome another bundle of joy, Elliot and Charlotte must have separate quarters for the time being.
 Elliot currently occupies a behind-the-scenes habitat in the Felines area, while Charlotte is enjoying her spacious home in our flamingo flock’s winter quarters.
-A favorite of her keepers and anyone who’s met her, Charlotte serves as Denver Zoo’s unofficial Staff Morale Booster.
+Excitingly, you can now see Charlotte on the one directional path, and fun fact, she's a favorite of her keepers and anyone who’s met her.
+Charlotte serves as Denver Zoo’s unofficial Staff Morale Booster.

 Elliot, Linnaeus two-toed sloth, in old Bird World habitat